adeebx1/Virtual-Tourist/README.md

 ## Installation

-Open terminal and change you current directory

-`$ cd /Users/user/project_folders`

 Clone project repository

 `$ git clone https://github.com/adeebx1/Virtual-Tourist`

-If you dont have cocoapods installed, install it and run the following command in the ``/Users/user/project_folders``:
+If you dont have cocoapods installed, install it and run the following command in the directory where you cloned the porject:

 `$ pod install`

 After installing the pods you can open the project in Xcode and run it.

 #### CocoaPods
-Installed CocoaPods `Kingfisher`, `alamofire`, and `swiftyjson`  :
+Installed CocoaPods `Kingfisher`, `Alamofire`, and `Swiftyjson`  :

 ```ruby
 pod 'Kingfisher', '~> 5.0'